-Polyoxymethylene or acetal, better known by the abbreviation POM, is a thermoplastic used that is considered to be engineer-grade due to its properties.
-Discovered in 1920, it is now one of the most widely used materials in injection moulding, after polypropylene (PP) and polyamide (PA), but is also becoming increasingly popular in 3D printing.
-POM is semi-crystalline (it contains amorphous and crystalline areas) and is white.
+Polyoxymethylene, better known as POM, is a thermoplastic used that is considered to be engineer-grade due to its properties.
+Discovered in 1920, it is currently one of the most widely used materials for injection molding, after polypropylene (PP) and polyamide (PA).
+It is also becoming increasingly popular in 3D printing.
+POM is semi-crystalline (it has both amorphous and crystalline zones) and is white.

-POM comes in two different forms: as a homopolymer (POM-H), which was commercialized by DuPont in the 1950s, and as a copolymer (POM-C), which was marketed by Celanese in the 1960s.
+POM comes in two different forms: the homopolymer (POM-H), marketed by DuPont in the 1950s, and the copolymer (POM-C), marketed by Celanese in the 1960s.
 While POM-H consists of a single type of monomer, POM-C is composed of several types of monomers.
 As a reminder, monomers are reactive molecules that can combine to form polymers.
-The main difference between the two is that POM-H has better mechanical properties, it has a lower resistance to UV radiation.
-POM-C has better thermal and chemical properties and therefore reacts better to temperature fluctuations and chemical influences.
-In the field of 3D printing, POM-C is used primarily because it is easier to extrude and has the same chemical properties.
-In addition, POM is primarily used as a filament in 3D printing, which is why we will focus on it below.
+The main difference between the two is that POM-H has better mechanical properties, but is less resistant to UV light.
+POM-C meanwhile has better thermal and chemical properties and therefore reacts better to temperature changes and chemical influences.
+For these reasons, it is POM-C that is mainly used in 3D printing, also because it is easier to extrude.
+Please note that in the 3D printing industry, POM is mainly available as a filament, so we will focus on this form.

-But what are the special characteristics of POM?
-Polymethylene is characterized by its excellent chemical properties, which make it heat-resistant and at the same time not temperature-sensitive, so that a part printed with POM remains stable and does not deform even when exposed to temperatures ranging from -40 to +140 degrees Celsius.
-The absorption of moisture is also very low and it has good electrical insulation.
-In addition, it is characterized by its impact and abrasion resistance and also has good sliding properties.
-The impact resistance of parts manufactured using POM is due to the very good adhesion (adhesion between the individual layers, which is created during enamel coating).
-Mr. Vingiano explains this as follows: “I think that the molecular movement increases the melting temperature of the part and stores it, so that previously deposited layers maintain a sufficient temperature to allow good melting between the layers“.
+But what are the properties of POM?
+Polymethylene is characterized by its excellent chemical properties, which make it both heat-resistant and relatively unaffected by temperature, so that a part printed with POM remains stable and does not deform, even at temperatures between -40 and +140°C. It also has very low moisture absorption and good electrical insulation.
+In addition, it is impact and abrasion resistant and has a low coefficent of friction.
+The impact resistance of parts made of POM is due in particular to the very good adhesion between the layers.

-When printing POM you should note that your printer must have a heated build plate, because the adhesion to the printing plate is often extremely difficult due to the sliding properties of the material.
-You should also note that printing POM can be less easy than printing other materials.
-First, your 3D printer must be able to reach an extrusion temperature of 220 to 230 degrees Celsius.
-It is also very important to have the right temperature management during the printing process to achieve a high quality result.
-According to Mr. Vingiano, it is often essential, especially for beginners, to print a prototype first and thus get to know the necessary parameters of the part to be printed.
+When printing POM, keep in mind that your 3D printer should be equipped with a heated build plate, as adhering to the plate is often very difficult due to the slippery nature of the material.
+It is also important to know that printing POM can be less easy than printing other materials.
+First, your 3D printer must be able to reach an extrusion temperature of 220 to 230°C. It is also very important to properly manage the temperature during the printing process in order to achieve a high-quality result.
+Especially for beginners, it is often necessary to carry out a test print first in order to become familiar with the necessary parameters of the part to be printed.
 It should also be taken into account that the printing process generates formaldehyde, a toxic gas.
 For this reason, you should ensure that the room is well ventilated and that you are adequately protected.